Skilled Wills And Trusts Representation

 Special Needs/Purpose Trust

-These trusts typically are established to provide or to supplement care for someone with a disability in a way that does not disrupt the person’s ability to receive certain benefits for or participate in certain programs related to the person’s disability.
+These trusts typically are established to provide or to supplement care for someone with a disability in a way that does not disrupt the person’s ability to receive certain government benefits or participate in certain programs related to the person’s disability.
 They are not limited to that purpose, though.
 These trusts can be established for just about any other purpose requested by the grantor, too.

 Get The Guidance You Need Today